 Food wise, the menu did feel rather ‘Western-Japanese’, with a selection of burgers ($19 – $22), sandwiches ($15 – $18) and rice plates ($16 – $18).
 There is a selection of pastries from Asanoya Bakery.

 Wilby Central, 15 Queen Street, Singapore 188537

-The Asanoya brand is 81 years old, founded in 1933 in Karuizawa Japan.
+The Asanoya brand is more than 80 years old, founded in 1933 in Karuizawa Japan.
 The bakery is known for its rustic Japanese-style bread, with a European twist and baked in a traditional stone ovens (modern ones in Singapore).